godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 | *Getter* | is_emission_angle_enabled()       |
 +----------+-----------------------------------+

-If ``true`` the audio should be dampened according to the direction of the sound.
+If ``true``, the audio should be dampened according to the direction of the sound.

 .. _class_AudioStreamPlayer3D_emission_angle_filter_attenuation_db: